joshua094/joshua094/README.md

 - 👋 Hi, I’m @joshua094
-- 👀 I’m interested in UX and Web development
+- 👀 I’m interested in UX Design and Web development
-- 🌱 I’m currently learning UX and computer programming
+- 🌱 I’m currently learning UX Design and Javascript
 - 💞️ I’m looking to collaborate on UX and web development
 - 📫 You can reach me by mail on amooemma10@gmail.com